 Since murderous mastermind Charles Manson had a tendency to say things like "You’re all my children," it’s been difficult to prove the paternity of several kids he may have fathered.
 He has three possible sons.

-Charles Manson, Jr. was born in 1956 to Rosalie Jean Willis.
-Manson, Jr. committed suicide in 1993.
+Charles Manson Jr. was born in 1956 to Rosalie Jean Willis.
+Manson Jr. took his life in 1993.

-Charles Luther Manson was born in April 10, 1963 to Leona Rae "Candy" Stevens.
+Charles Luther Manson was born on April 10, 1963 to Leona Rae "Candy" Stevens.
 Charles Luther Manson's whereabouts are unknown.

 Michael Brunner was born in 1968 to Mary Brunner.
-The child once known as "Pooh Bear" apparently lives as an anonymous citizen.
+He apparently lives as an anonymous citizen.

 L. Ron Hubbard’s Son: Ronald DeWolf

-The founder of Scientology, L. Ron Hubbard, died in 1986.
-His son was born Lafayette Ronald Hubbard, Jr., but later changed his name to Ronald DeWolf after rejecting Scientology.
+The founder of Scientology, L. Ron Hubbard, passed in 1986.
+His son was born Lafayette Ronald Hubbard Jr., but later changed his name to Ronald DeWolf after rejecting Scientology.
 He went on to become one of Hubbard's most notable public detractors.

 Shoko Asahara’s Daughter: Rika Matsumoto

-Shoko Asahara (born Chizuo Matsumoto) was the leader of Aum Shinrikyo, a sect responsible for a Sarin gas attack on the Toyko subway system in 1995.
-The attack killed 13 people and injured 6,000.
-Asahara was put on death row and appeared to be mentally ill, unable to recognize his family.
+Shoko Asahara (born Chizuo Matsumoto) was the leader of Aum Shinrikyo, a sect responsible for a Sarin gas attack on the Tokyo subway system in 1995.
+The attack killed 13 people and injured thousands more.
+Asahara was put on death row.

 Matsumoto sought to have her father examined to see if he was actually mentally ill.
 "I do not intend to say my father is innocent, but I want to know the truth - if or how he was involved in the crimes," Matsumoto said.
 "I want to hear from him in his own words what really happened."